BoringDAO/boringdao-sdk/README.md

 ): Promise<string[]>
 ```

-The return value is fee amount and obtaining USDT amount
+The return value is fee amount and obtaining USDT amount(The decimal of result is 18)

 `provider`: Provider